vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/markdown/grammar.md

   - [Markdown → Include](../../guide/markdown/content/include.md)
   - [@vuepress/plugin-markdown-include][include]

 Whether to enable Markdown import support.
-You can pass in a function for path resolution.
+You can pass in a object to customize behavior.

 ## tabs